Pay-per-visit

 How can I deal with morning sickness (nausea and vomiting of pregnancy)?

 Nausea and vomiting (morning sickness) are common symptoms of pregnancy, especially during the first trimester.
 These symptoms may start at around 4-6 weeks into a pregnancy.
 To reduce nausea, try splitting your prenatal vitamins and taking half a tablet twice daily; eating smaller, more frequent meals; and choosing bland foods that are high in carbohydrates.
-If you’d like more detailed advice on how to manage morning sickness before your first visit with your prenatal provider, One Medical’s providers can offer guidance on strategies to reduce nausea and can help determine whether you might benefit from taking medication for more severe symptoms.

 What does it mean if my period is late but my pregnancy test is negative?